andrew/ultimate-awesome/README.md

 - [Awesome-Microservices-DotNet](https://github.com/mjebrahimi/Awesome-Microservices-DotNet) - 💎 A collection of awesome training series, articles, videos, books, courses, sample projects, and tools for Microservices in .NET.
 - [IoTSecurity101](https://github.com/V33RU/IoTSecurity101) - A Curated list of IoT Security Resources.
 - [awesome-quantum-machine-learning](https://github.com/krishnakumarsekar/awesome-quantum-machine-learning) - Here you can get all the Quantum Machine learning Basics, Algorithms ,Study Materials ,Projects and the descriptions of the projects around the web.
-- [awesome-kotlin](https://github.com/mcxiaoke/awesome-kotlin) - A curated list of awesome Kotlin frameworks, libraries, documents and other resources.
 - [awesome-streaming](https://github.com/manuzhang/awesome-streaming) - A curated list of awesome streaming frameworks, applications, etc.
 - [awesome-PICO-8](https://github.com/pico-8/awesome-PICO-8) - A curated list of awesome PICO-8 resources, carts, tools and more.
 - [awesome-nodejs-security](https://github.com/lirantal/awesome-nodejs-security) - Awesome Node.js Security resources.